 Most of Copping’s sculpture references water.
 “Water moves us; it connects us one to another, both physically and metaphorically.
 It both nourishes and threatens us.
 Water flows within us and through all life, with water we are in constant communion.
 It is in this relationship that my search for balance and connectedness within one’s self, between people, and between people and place arises.”

 The functional blown glasswork also explores form, surface and light.
 Often combining the hard edge of carving with the fluid form of the blown glass in the search for an aesthetic balance.
-This work can be found in the permanent collections of the Royal Ontario Museum, 2 examples of which are part of the current exhibition ‘Canadian Modern’.
+This work can be found in the permanent collections of the Royal Ontario Museum, two examples of which are part of the 2023 exhibition ‘Canadian Modern’.
 The Canadian Embassy in Japan, the Racine Art Museum, and the Claridge (Bronfman) Collection also hold examples of his blown glasswork.
-The water glass design, ‘Forest Glass’ was selected for use at the G8 Summit in Huntsville, Ontario in 2010 and in 2011 he was commissioned by Diageo to create a Crown Royal XR bottle commemorating the Duke & Duchess of Cambridge’s Royal Tour of Canada.
-Copping’s functional blown work was been honoured at the 2022 Toronto Outdoor Art Fair with the Best of Craft and Design; the tenth time his blown glasswork has garnered recognition from the TOAF.
+The water glass design ‘Forest Glass’ was selected for use at the G8 Summit in Huntsville, Ontario in 2010 and in 2011 he was commissioned by Diageo to create a Crown Royal XR bottle commemorating the Duke & Duchess of Cambridge’s Royal Tour of Canada.
+Copping’s functional blown work was honoured at the 2022 Toronto Outdoor Art Fair with the Best of Craft and Design; the tenth time his blown glasswork has garnered recognition from the TOAF.

 He has also received much appreciated support for the development of his work from the Canada Council for the Arts and the Ontario Arts Council.

 The studio ig has images of current and past work –

 the personal ig includes more of what inspires the work.